soniangn/holbertonschool-shell/README.md

-# General Info
+# Holberton School Low-level Programming

+## Description
-Repository for Holberton School projects on Git and Shell
+This is the repository of the projects realized for Holberton School curriculum on Git and Shell